Stocks slump on fears about rates, recession after jobs data

 Where wages go has a big impact on the Fed, which wants to avoid a cycle where higher workers’ wages lead companies to hike prices for their products more, which leads to higher inflation and even more demands from workers for higher wages.

 Friday’s jobs report showed that average wages for workers rose 5% last month from a year earlier.
-That’s a slowdown from August’s 5.2% growth but still potentially high enough to concern the Fed.
+That’s a slowdown from August’s 5.2% growth but likely still high enough to concern the Fed.

 “We are not out of the woods yet, but should be getting closer as the impact of aggressive policy starts to take hold,” said Matt Peron, director of research at Janus Henderson Investors.

-Altogether, many investors see the jobs data keeping the Fed on track to hike its key overnight interest rate by three-quarters of a percentage point next month.
-It would be the fourth such increase, which is triple the usual amount, and bring the rate up to a range of 3.75% to 4% after starting the year at virtually zero.

 By hiking interest rates, the Fed is hoping to slow the economy and jobs market.
-That hopefully will starve inflation of the purchases needed to keep prices rising even further.
-It’s already seen some effects, as higher mortgage rates have hurt the housing industry in particular.
+The plan is to starve inflation of the purchases needed to keep prices rising even further.
+The Fed has already seen some effects, with higher mortgage rates hurting the housing industry in particular.
 The risk is that if the Fed goes too far, it could squeeze the economy into a recession.
-In the meantime, higher rates push down on prices for stocks, cryptocurrencies and all kinds of other investments.
+In the meantime, higher rates push down on prices for stocks, cryptocurrencies and other investments.

+Altogether, many investors see Friday’s jobs data keeping the Fed on track to hike its overnight rate by three-quarters of a percentage point next month.
+It would be the fourth such increase, which is triple the usual amount, and bring the rate up to a range of 3.75% to 4%.
+It started the year at virtually zero.

+Crude oil, meanwhile, continued its sharp climb and is heading for its biggest weekly gain since March.
+Benchmark U.S. crude rose 3.2% to $91.31 per barrel.
+Brent crude, the international standard, rose 2.8% to $97.09.

+The rise for oil helped stocks of energy producers to be among Wall Street’s very few to rise Friday.
+Marathon Oil climbed 1.6%, and Occidental Petroleum added 0.8%.

 The two-year yield, which more closely tracks expectations for Fed action, rose to 4.30% from 4.26%.